Buyer's Agency in Raleigh NC - Make sure they're a licensed Realtor®!

 - Are you willing to pay the difference if the house doesn't?

-- Do you expect the sellers to make repairs even though the contract says in current condition?
+- Do you expect the sellers to make repairs even though the contract says in the current condition?

-5) You gain access to the MOST reliable search portal (TMLS- Triangle Multiple Listing Service), while searching for homes, giving you an ability to receive creative/unique searches with map view, TIMELY UPDATES(new and price reductions), keeping an inventory of the properties, deleting undesirables, taking notes, while saving your favorites.
+5) You gain access to the MOST reliable search portal (TMLS- Triangle Multiple Listing Service), while searching for homes, giving you an ability to receive creative/unique searches with a map view, TIMELY UPDATES(new and price reductions), keeping an inventory of the properties, deleting undesirables, taking notes, while saving your favorites.
 SIGN UP FOR COMING SOON ALERTS and saves you hours of time by allowing your broker to connect you to a customized, reliable, personalized website portal of your own.
 You can even change or add searches!
 In a Hot Market, timely updates are extremely important!

-6) Probably the most simple and overlooked part of hiring a real estate professional is having easy access to view multiple homes with your busy schedule, without having to deal with various agents, their schedules and sales tactics.
+6) Probably the most simple and overlooked part of hiring a real estate professional is having easy access to view multiple homes with your busy schedule, without having to deal with various agents, their schedules, and sales tactics.
 This saves you a lot more time than you think and is worth hiring an agent just for that reason alone.
 Time is Money!!!

 7) This is only my opinion, but my clients would attest to my philosophy in regards to buyer's agency...a good buyer’s agent/specialist should be more about SERVICE than SALES.
-Providing valuable information, being available when needed, easy to contact and communicate with while protecting their clients interest should be a buyer's agent top priority.
+Providing valuable information, being available when needed, easy to contact and communicate with while protecting their client's interest should be a buyer's agent top priority.

 8) Reasonable knowledge/experience of the entire region, so you can compare/contrast while also saving time.
 Which areas appreciate best, which are more rental areas, where is the Land Fill located or where is future HWY going?
 This is obviously mostly helpful for relocating clients.

-10) Also one of the most overlooked aspects of having experienced agent by your side is we understand new and old construction techniques/materials, having ability to identify red flags of potential problems and knowing quality when you see it.
+10) Also one of the most overlooked aspects of having experienced agents by your side is we understand new and old construction techniques/materials, having the ability to identify red flags of potential problems and knowing quality when you see it.
 What year did they quit using aluminum wiring?
 When was fiber cement siding introduced to the market?
 What is polyethylene and when was it installed?
 What other new materials have become an issue and need to be aware of in the home?
 A buyer’s agent should have experience recognizing potential topography issues.
 What's a truss roof?
-Was this space permitted and what are the red flags and signs it may not be correctly?
+Was this space permitted and what are the red flags and signs it may not be correct?
 On and on!

 13) Hiring an experienced broker is using their knowledge in understanding resale value!!!
 Knowing what the coming trends are and the outgoing fads, which might affect future appreciation.
-The Location, layout, topography, functionality, construction materials, schools, etc., it's all important to your big investment!
+The Location, layout, topography, functionality, construction materials, schools, etc., it's all-important to your big investment!

-Allow me or one of my experienced team members/Buyers Specialists at Phillip Johnson Group help you find your next dream home!
+Allow me or one of my experienced team members/Buyers Specialists at Phillip Johnson Group to help you find your next dream home!